On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Proof of Theorem

 It is then important to highlight the main differences between our set-up and the one in \cite{hairer2014spectral}.
-First, the Markov kernels that we cosnider in this paper are not defined on the same state space and in particular the log-likelihoods $\Phi_n, \Phi$, although related, are different.
-Secondly, our discretization of the continuum prior $\pii$ is the surrogate $\pin$ supported on $L^2(\gamma_n)$ and not the discretization constructed by truncating the Karhunen Lo\`{e}ve expansion of the continuum prior.
-These differences in the set-ups, however, do not prevent us from using the same proof in \cite{hairer2014spectral} thanks to the following three observations.
+First, the Markov kernels that we consider in this paper are not defined on the same state space and in particular the log-likelihoods $\Phi_n, \Phi$, although related, are different.
+Secondly, our discretization of the continuum prior $\pii$ is the prior $\pin$ supported on $L^2(\gamma_n)$ and not the discretization constructed by truncating the Karhunen Lo\`{e}ve expansion of the continuum prior.
+These differences in the set-ups, however, do not prevent us from using the proof of Theorem 4.7 in \cite{hairer2014spectral} thanks to the following three observations.

 \nc

 \begin{enumerate} \item (Uniform control on local Lipschitz constants of log-likelihoods)

 \begin{lemma} There exists a constant $L>0$ such that for every $r>0$ and $n \in \N$